rajatgirotra/study/java/udemy/java_course/maven/README_1.txt

 Project dependencies
 ====================
 project dependencies are listed inside the POM.xml file.
 Very trivial.
 You dont need to list dependencies of dependencies.
-Maven can figure that out on its own. whenever maven downloads a dependency, a POM.xml file that dependency is also downloaded in the ~/.m2 folder.
+Maven can figure that out on its own. whenever maven downloads a dependency, a POM.xml file for that dependency is also downloaded in the ~/.m2 folder.
 This pom.xml is very important for maven to figure out transitive dependencies.
-Also when you run "mvn install" a modified version of your project pom is also installed into the ~/.m2 folder so other users of your project can use it.
+Also, when you run "mvn install" a modified version of your project pom is also installed into the ~/.m2 folder so other users of your project can use it.
 Project dependencies listed in pom.xml have a <scope> element and also an <optional> element.
 A test-scoped dependency is a dependency that is available on the classpath only during test compilation and test execution.
 If your project has war or ear packaging, a test-scoped dependency would not be included in the project’s output archive.
 Example is junit.